 In any case, until there’s a clear ‘winner,’ pick the platform you think works best for your followers, and GO LIVE!

 About those who create, but don’t curate

 Have you ever followed a Gen Z-er on social media?
 I regularly watch my cousin’s tween daughter build, delete, re-start and edit her Instagram.
 That’s just one of her many profiles.
-Gen Z is fragmented across different apps; their footprints in bits and pieces.
-Thank goodness we’re moving towards a landscape where not every moment is captured and shared for forever… kids’ social security is another topic all together.
+Gen Z is fragmented across different apps; their footprints are in bits and pieces.
+Thank goodness we’re moving towards a landscape where not every moment is captured and shared for forever… kids’ social media security is another topic all together.